lhange42/Engineering_4_Notebook/README.md

 ### Images and Links
 <img src="Images/Headless-Lukas.png" width="400">
-This [Link](https://www.youtube.com/watch?v=us0utDJ7s1M&feature=youtu.be) is a video showing the OLED Display graph.
-The change is hard to see because of the little amount of acceleration by me simply moving the accelerometer back and forth but still shows the scatter plot being made.
+This Link: https://www.youtube.com/watch?v=us0utDJ7s1M&feature=youtu.be is a video showing the OLED Display graph.
+The change is hard to see but it's still visible.

 ## Bash